pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 * **Configure access to your external IP addresses through firewalls or your Cloud Provider Network Security.**

-* **Create a DNS entry for each public IP (each Load Balancer)**
+* (Optional) **Create a DNS entry for each public IP (each Load Balancer)**

-Once you have your networking infrastructure set up, check the deployment page of your cloud provider or read the following section for Ingress and Network Load Balancer set up details.
+Once you have your networking infrastructure set up, check the deployment page of your cloud provider or read the following section for Ingress and TCP Load Balancer set up details.

 ## Deliver external traffic to Pachyderm
 Pachyderm provides multiple ways to deliver external traffic to services.